-- Companies Law & Regulations Set out provisions in respect of formation and incorporation of companies, classification of companies, shares, capital, directors and their duties, auditors and their duties, meetings, accounts, winding up etc. During the year under review, the new DIFC Companies Law No. 5 of 2018 was enacted, repealing DIFC Companies Law No. 2 of 2009.
-Companies are now classified as Public Companies and Private Companies.
-Reporting requirements will depend on the classification of companies.
-Pursuant to this enactment, the Legal Status of the Company has changed to "Private Company". - Contract Law Sets out the provisions governing contracts such as formation of contracts, validity of contracts, interpretation of contracts, performance and non-performance of contracts, damages in case of breach and agency contracts. - Data Protection Law & Regulations Prescribe rules and regulations regarding the collection, handling, disclosure and use of personal data in the DIFC, the rights of individuals to whom the personal data relates and the power of the Commissioner of Data Protection in performing their duties in respect of matters related to the processing of personal data as well as the administration and application of the Data Protection Law. - Arbitration Law Sets out provisions governing an arbitration agreement, arbitration proceedings and arbitral awards; regarding the composition of the Arbitral Tribunal. - Employment Law Provides minimum employment standards to employees based within, or who ordinarily work within or from the DIFC; promotes the fair treatment of employees and employers; fosters employment practices that will contribute to the prosperity of the DIFC.
+- Companies Law & Regulations Set out provisions in respect of formation and incorporation of companies, classification of companies, shares, capital, directors and their duties, auditors and their duties, meetings, accounts, winding up etc. Companies are classified as Public Companies and Private Companies.
+Reporting requirements depend on the classification of companies.
+The Legal Status of the Company is "Private Company". - Contract Law Sets out the provisions governing contracts such as formation of contracts, validity of contracts, interpretation of contracts, performance and non-performance of contracts, damages in case of breach and agency contracts. - Data Protection Law & Regulations Current Law prescribes rules and regulations regarding the collection, handling, disclosure and use of personal data in the DIFC, the rights of individuals to whom the personal data relates and the power of the Commissioner of Data Protection in performing their duties in respect of matters related to the processing of personal data as well as the administration and application of the Data Protection Law.
+The Data Protection Law has been updated which is awaiting final enactment and expected to come into force during the course of FY 2019-20.
+The updated Data Protection Law and Regulations set out expectations for Controllers and Processors in the DIFC regarding several key privacy and security principles.
+It combines the best practices from a variety of current, world class data protection laws, such as the General Data Protection Regulation (GDPR), to enable ethical data sharing and management.

+- Arbitration Law Sets out provisions governing an arbitration agreement, arbitration proceedings and arbitral awards; regarding the composition of the Arbitral Tribunal. - Employment Law Provides minimum employment standards to employees based within, or who ordinarily work within or from the DIFC; promotes the fair treatment of employees and employers; fosters employment practices that will contribute to the prosperity of the DIFC.